acamposuribe/p5.brush/README.md

 The Fill Management section focuses on managing fill properties for shapes, enabling complex fill operations with effects like bleeding to simulate watercolor-like textures.
 These methods set fill colors with opacity, control bleed intensity, and manage fill operations.
 The watercolor fill effect is inspired by Tyler Hobbs' generative art techniques.

+** IMPORTANT: ** At the moment, fill operations expect an array of vertices in the clockwise direction.
+Otherwise, the fill will "bleed" to the inside, destroying the effect.
+I'll try to fix this on a forthcoming update.

 ---

 - `brush.fill(a, b, c, d)` or `brush.fill(color, opacity)`